-Crystal Top Epoxy can be sanitized and disinfected with a bleach and water solution without losing strength or performance.
+Crystal Top Epoxy can be sanitized and disinfected with a bleach solution without losing strength or performance.
 Although straight bleach will discolor the epoxy it will not lose any strength or performance.
 If bleach solution is diluted four parts of water to one part of bleach yellowing of the epoxy should not occur.

-Where do I go to get any other answers to my guestions?
+Where do I go to get any other answers to my questions?

-For further assistance look for the Crystal Top Epoxy Troubleshooting Guide in the "U", watch the videos on the U, or contact our headquarters directly.
+First, contact your supply distributor.
+For further assistance, look for the Crystal Top Epoxy Troubleshooting Guide in the "U" or contact our headquarters directly.

-Detailing Epoxy Countertops: The Professional's Touch
+Detailing Epoxy Countertops